-Sure, SociBoom will certainly curate images and create lovely graphics that you can post on your Twitter feed and might make a sale or two from.
-However, I do not think the extreme earning claims are realistic.
+Sure, SociBoom will certainly curate images and create lovely graphics that you can post on your Twitter feed and you could make a sale or two.

 There are also many similar products doing the rounds at the moment, and I wonder what will happen when the industry reaches saturation point?

 It’s only been a couple of weeks since the launch date, and the first three or four pages of Google are unfortunately filled with positively biased affiliate reviews.